Cum ex Apostolatus Officio History and Status

 Although the document does not explicitly teach this,[29]

-some Sedevacantists have interpreted it in this fashion and ended by denying
+some Sedevacantists have interpreted the Bull it in this fashion and ended by denying

 the teaching regarding the peaceful and universal acceptance of a Pope.
 The